 With the ability to handle all sizes of paperwork (up to AO), patient and medical records, barcode labels and all types of small format documents can be scanned and output to a variety of digital formats.
 We also provide paperless handheld systems for ambulance trusts.

-Our online system (Cleardata DART) ensures a faster, more accurate storage and retrieval solution for all types of data and documentation.
+Our online system Cleardox EDM ensures a faster, more accurate storage and retrieval solution for all types of data and documentation.

-A web enabled system, DART is a hosted service that offers the following benefits:
+A web enabled system, Cleardox is a hosted service that offers the following benefits: